In the following post we'll be taking a look at:

 It’s easy to search Slack for content in your messaging history.
 The advantage of Slack is making your messaging public so your whole workspace can share in team communication.

-Slack integrates with a huge number of the major apps so you can extend its functionality.
-You can receive updates in Slack from apps like Help Scout, Asana, Zendesk or Trello.
+Slack integrates with a huge number of major apps so you can extend its functionality.
+You can receive updates in Slack from apps like Help Scout, Asana, Zendesk, or Trello.

 Nuclino is a collaboration and Knowledge Management tool that emulates the wiki-style function of Confluence, but is much easier to use.
 It also has some aspects of a simple intranet in that you can create a homepage with onboarding documentation.